chenguisen/qem/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://github.com/zezhong-zhang/qem) -->
-QEM is inspired by [StatSTEM](https://github.com/quantitativeTEM/StatSTEM), aiming to provide robust, fast and user-friendly quantification for advanced microscopy.
-The main usage of QEM is to refine scattering cross-sections, atomic positions and number of atoms for each atomic columns.
-By building accurate atomic models, we can link the workflow between electron microscopy and computational materials science.
-The computation is accelerated with GPU parallel computing via [JAX](https://jax.readthedocs.io/en/latest/index.html).
+QEM provides a robust, fast, and user-friendly toolkit for quantitative analysis in advanced microscopy.
+Its primary goal is to build highly accurate atomic models by refining structural parameters directly from experimental data, effectively linking electron microscopy with computational materials science.

+Key Features
+- Atomic Model Refinement: Precisely determine scattering cross-sections, atomic positions, and the number of atoms for each atomic column.
+- High-Performance Computing: Achieves significant speed-ups through GPU acceleration.
+- Flexible Backend: Built on [Keras](https://keras.io/), it supports multiple backends like [JAX](https://docs.jax.dev/en/latest/), [TensorFlow](https://www.tensorflow.org), and [PyTorch](https://pytorch.org/), giving users the freedom to choose their preferred framework.
+- Bridging Fields: Creates a seamless workflow between experimental microscopy and computational materials modeling via [ASE](https://wiki.fysik.dtu.dk/ase/).

-This repo is currently under heavy development.
+The project is a Python-based evolution of the well-regarded [StatSTEM](https://github.com/quantitativeTEM/StatSTEM).
+You may also want to check [Atomap](https://atomap.org/) serving similar functions.
+This repo aims to go beyond state-of-the-art and is currently under heavy development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>